Hamline University: Teacher fired over Muhammad art

 In October 2022, a few students—led by the president of the university's Muslim Students Association's chapter—accused an adjunct professor of harboring "Islamophobia" for showing paintings of the Islamic prophet Muhammad in a class on the history of Islamic art.
 The professor had informed the students of the nature of the images in the syllabus issued at the beginning of the semester, provided trigger warnings for days before the class, and even provided a disclaimer right before displaying the slides, allowing students to skip the particular lesson.
 Despite these, the students chose to attend the lesson, mainly motivated by the unusual trigger warning.

 Notwithstanding an apology from the professor to the students and the entire class, the university administration declined to renew her contract and, a month later, publicly characterized her use of the paintings as "undeniably inconsiderate, disrespectful, and Islamophobic", and "unacceptable".
 In the next few days, while the Dean of Students classified the professor's teaching as "an act of intolerance", President Fayneese Miller cautioned all Hamline employees that "respect for the observant Muslim students should have superseded academic freedom."

-Academics have criticized Hamline's approach to academic freedom and their understanding of Islam as uniformly condemning the paintings, ignoring that Muslim rulers commissioned them; art historians find the paintings to be an indispensable component of any lesson on Islamic art history.
+Academics criticized Hamline's approach to academic freedom and their understanding of Islam as a monolith which was uniformly condemning the paintings, ignoring that Muslim rulers commissioned them; art historians characterized the paintings to be an indispensable component of any lesson on Islamic art history.
 Free speech groups have taken a similar stance—PEN America labeled the termination as "one of the most egregious violations of academic freedom in recent memory."
-Scholars have also highlighted the increasing commercialization of higher education with little security for adjunct faculties that allow such firings.
+Scholars have also highlighted how the increasing commercialization of higher education with little security for adjunct faculties allowed for such firings.
 In addition, prominent Muslim advocacy organizations, including the Council on American–Islamic Relations and the Muslim Public Affairs Council, issued statements rejecting charges of Islamophobia against the professor.

-In January 2023, the professor sued the university for religious discrimination and defamation; shortly after, the president withdrew her accusations of Islamophobia and acknowledged error in subordinating academic freedom to mainstream Islamic norms.
+In January 2023, the professor sued the university for religious discrimination and defamation; shortly after, President Miller withdrew her accusations of Islamophobia and acknowledged error in subordinating academic freedom to mainstream Islamic norms.
 A week later, most of the university's tenured faculty requested Miller's resignation.
+In April, Miller announced her intent to retire in June 2024.